UW Health Physical and Occupational Therapy - Purchase Equipment

 Long Handle BathSponge: A long handle bath sponge is used to wash your legs and feet so you do not have to bend forward at your hips.

-If you can, we would like you to obtain the above pieces of equipment before your surgery so you will have them when you arrive at home.
+We would like you to obtain the above pieces of equipment before your surgery so you will have them when you arrive at home.
 Please do not bring the equipment to the hospital.
-We will have equipment for you to use during your hospital stay.
-A therapist will review the use of this equipment with you after your surgery and before discharge.
-If you do not obtain the equipment before surgery, we can provide it to you.
-But you may be able to purchase the equipment at lower cost if you obtain it on your own.
+We will have equipment for you to use while you are here.
+A therapist will teach you how to use it.
+If you do not obtain equipment before surgery, we can provide it to you (except the raised toilet seat or commode).
+But you may be able to buy the equipment at lower price if you obtain it on your own.

-Here is a list of places where you can purchase this equipment.
+Here is a list of places where you can buy this equipment.
 Prices may vary.
-Some vendors may also sell these items in a kit.
-Your insurance may not cover payment for this equipment, and you should contact your insurance carrier to find out.
-Having this equipment is crucial in order to avoid future problems, such as damage to your new joint.
+Some stores may also sell these items in a kit.
+Contact your insurance company to find outif they cover the items.
+This equipment is needed to help you recover from total hip replacement surgery.

 UW Health Home Health Services